 If you need a little bit of a kick start to your home buying search then you've most definitely come to the right place, as we have plenty of data you can use to give you an idea of what the housing market looks like, which includes information and statistics on homes, condos, and townhouses, just to name a few.

 The best thing any prospective homeowner looking to purchase real estate, other than hiring a realtor to aid them in the process of purchasing real estate is to look at past sales figures.
 Thanks to most local Real Estate Boards we have the most recently published MLS Home Price Index that shows how much certain types of properties sold for in specific States, Provinces, cities and towns.

 For an example, let's look at the sales figures for the City of Toronto Canada.
 If you wanted to buy a home here this would give you an idea what the real estate market in the heart of Toronto is like.
-In the most recent sales figures (as of this writing) for the city the average single family detached home sold for $667,200.
+In the most recent sales figures (as of this writing) for the city the average single family detached home sold for $967,200.
 A single family attached home average sales price was $534,600, and the average townhouse and apartment went for $367,800 and $305,200, respectively.
 As you can see from those numbers real estate in Toronto isn't something for the weak of heart.
-You can find the current month's stats for Toronto here.

 Something to note is that not every type of real estate property is on the market for exact prices.
 Some properties can be had for much less and then there are the luxury priced homes, which can be yours if you have a million or two dollars of expendable cash to spend.
 If you don't have the money to spend or enough good credit to be approved for a mortgage that would help you to buy condos or houses then you're going to need to consider an alternate home buying plan.
 One suggestion we have is to look at other less desirable or less popular areas where the real estate prices aren't as extravagant.